Help – baby cries when changing diaper

-In this post, I’ll guide your through the most common reasons why your baby cries when changing diaper.
+In this post, I’ll guide you through the most common reasons why your baby cries when changing diapers.
 And most importantly – how to cope with it.

 Let’s dive in.